Dying for Sex: Plot

-At home, Molly attempts to urinate on her pet, but is interrupted by her mother, and neither can take Molly's pet's collar off; Molly calls Neighbor Guy and Gail tells him about Molly's cancer.
-After Gail leaves, Molly and Neighbor Guy discuss her condition and his past and she resumes kicking his penis.
+At home, Molly attempts to urinate on her pet, but is interrupted by her mother, and neither can remove Molly's pet's collar; Molly calls Neighbor Guy, and Gail tells him about Molly's cancer.
+After Gail leaves, Molly and Neighbor Guy discuss her condition and his past, and she resumes kicking his penis.
 Molly spends Thanksgiving with Neighbor Guy and experiments with butt plugs.
 She attempts to orgasm with him, but freezes from trauma.
 At her cancer group, Sonya directs the attendees to write about their fears and then to move their bodies at will while others read their stories.
-Molly suffers a deep-vein thrombosis and spends Christmas in hospital.
+Molly suffers from a deep-vein thrombosis and spends Christmas in the hospital.
 Wanting to orgasm, she ignores Nikki's plans and Neighbor Guy and orders a dojo owner from Queens to masturbate on New Year's Eve; following an argument with Nikki, Molly runs out to the dojo owner's car, but loses sensation in her hand.
 She subsequently apologizes to Nikki.

-Molly sees Neighbor Guy while out and collapses shortly afterwards, prompting the pair to profess their love for one another; at the hospital, her collapse is revealed to be caused by a collapsed lung and she is intubated.
+Molly sees Neighbor Guy while out and collapses shortly afterwards, prompting the pair to profess their love for one another; at the hospital, her collapse is revealed to be caused by a collapsed lung, and she is intubated.
 Faced with the possibility that Molly could die if her breathing tube is removed, Nikki decides to have it removed for Molly's comfort.
-Thankfully, Molly is able to breathe on her own and the two resume their goal of helping Molly have an orgasm with another person.
-Nikki leaves the hospital to collect Neighbor Guy and Molly's things from her apartment, but is interrupted by her car being towed and then by Noah calling her; he brings Molly a bag of vibrators and Nikki some soup.
-A subsequent lumbar puncture reveals that her cancer has spread to the spine and she needs to enter hospice care, between which Neighbor Guy makes Molly orgasm.
-She spends her final weeks with Nikki and Gail, and being looked after by Nurse Amy, with one final visit from Noah.
+Molly is able to breathe on her own, and the two resume their goal of helping Molly have an orgasm with another person.
+Nikki leaves the hospital to collect Neighbor Guy's and Molly's things from her apartment, but is interrupted by her car being towed and then by Noah calling her; he brings Molly a bag of vibrators and Nikki some soup.
+A subsequent lumbar puncture reveals that her cancer has spread to the spine and she needs to enter hospice care, during which Neighbor Guy makes Molly orgasm.
+She spends her final weeks with Nikki and Gail, and is being looked after by Nurse Amy, with one final visit from Steve.
 After Molly's death, Nikki rekindles her relationship with Noah.